ualib/agda-algebras/appendix.rst

     class has_coe_to_fun (a : Sort u) : Sort (max u (v+1)) :=
     (F : a → Sort v) (coe : Π x, F x)

+.. _metaprogramming:

 Metaprogramming
 ~~~~~~~~~~~~~~~

-Lean is easy to extend via **metaprogramming**.
+Lean_ is easy to extend via **metaprogramming**.
 Briefly, a **metaprogram** is a program whose purpose is to modify the behavior of other programs.  **Proof tactics** form an important class of metaprograms.
 These are automated procedures for constructing and manipulating proof terms.
-An awesome feature of Lean is that  *metaprograms can be written in the Lean language* itself, rather that in the lower level language (C/C++) that was used to create Lean.
+An awesome feature of Lean_ is that  *metaprograms can be written in the Lean_ language* itself, rather that in the lower level language (C/C++) that was used to create Lean.
 Thus the metaprogramming language is the same logical language that we use to express specifications, propositions, and proofs.

 ---------------------